backupbrew/switchbrew/IPC Marshalling.md

 where possible, but if they don't fit in the pointer buffer, A/B descriptors are used instead.
-The code defers processing of type 0x20 buffers with sizes that fit in a u16 (and may therefore fit in the pointer buffer).
-This ensures all type 8 buffers get pointer-buffer space before any type 0x20.

-(The order in which the deferred type 0x20 buffers are processed is determined by a convoluted loop.)
+The code defers processing of type 0x20 buffers with sizes that fit in a u16 (and may therefore fit in the pointer buffer), which ensures all type 8 buffers get pointer-buffer space before any type 0x20.
+The order in which the deferred type 0x20 buffers are processed is determined by a convoluted loop.

 ## Official IPC Cmd Structure